reliverse/rempts/README.md

 /**
  * The `runMain()` function sets up the launcher with several advanced features:
  *
- * - File-Based Subcommands: Enables scanning for subcommands within the "app" directory.
+ * - File-Based Commands: Enables scanning for commands within the "app" directory.
  * - Alias Mapping: Shorthand flags (e.g., `-v`) are mapped to their full names (e.g., `--verbose`).
  * - Strict Mode & Unknown Flag Warnings: Unknown flags are either warned about or handled via a callback.
  * - Negated Boolean Support: Allows flags to be negated (e.g., `--no-verbose`).